-Then, the user can see a list of all marks that have been set on the group.
-For each of them, are displayed:
+Then, the user can see the list of all marks that have been set on the group.
+For each of them, the following is displayed:

-- > its name. - > the date and time it has been set. - its state, - the number of recorded log rows between this mark and the next one (or the current situation if this is the last set mark), - the total number of recorded log rows from when the mark has been set. - the comment associated to the mark if it exists.
+- > its name. - > the date and time it has been set, - > its state. - the number of recorded log rows between this mark and the next one (or the current situation if this is the last set mark), - the total number of recorded log rows from when the mark was set. - the comment associated to the mark, if it exists.

-Several buttons are available to perform the actions permitted by its state.
+Several buttons are available to perform the actions permitted by the mark's state.